 “I had a great pool of players to work from and work with and that was a kind of springboard to get me some reputation and then I started getting good girls.”

 Eventually, the Rivals programs came together to make just one Mass Rivals.
-While Hazleton oversees the entire program as a Director, he has traveled with the girls’ team on the Adidas circuit in recent years.
+While Hazelton oversees the entire program as a director, he has traveled with the girls’ team on the Adidas circuit in recent years.

 As time went on, Rivals became extremely successful and Hazelton had found his place.